Software tool-set for automated quantum system identification and device bring up: Calibration

 \subsection{Automated Calibration}

-In traditional calibration, a portfolio of experiments is used to gain knowledge of the different parameters of the quantum mechanical system and control pulse necessary to implement a desired control.
-Often times these experiments need to be executed in a hierarchical order as the precise knowledge of a parameter might be needed as a requirement to determine the next parameter.
-This methodology, while working and successfully used for single- and two-qubit gate tune up, has proven to be time-consuming and inefficient for devices of the NISQ era \cite{Arute_2019}.
-Additionally, this problem might be amplified, given that recent findings have shown that more complex pulse shapes could help to improve the overall fidelity of operations \cite{Werninghaus_2021}.
-This added complexity of pulse shapes potentially results in even more parameters to fine tune, further increasing the already complicated task of manual calibration.

-Henceforth, we advocate an automated approach to calibration.
-In this process, we try to minimize a loss function or goal function, which acts as a figure of merit for the desired operation.
-The loss function ideally incorporates all important characteristics of the operation and gives feedback about the quality of the executed operation in regard to the applied pulse.
+In traditional calibration, a portfolio of experiments executed in a specific sequence is used to gain knowledge of the different parameters of the quantum mechanical system and control pulse necessary to implement a desired control.
+This obviously does not scale to 100s of qubits.
+Henceforth, we advocate an automated approach to calibration where we try to minimize a goal function, which acts as a figure of merit for the desired operation.
 This approach is by no means new, and has been used successfully in the past to fine tune control pulses as can be seen in \cite{Werninghaus_2021}.

-In this case we decided to use ORBIT \cite{Kelly2014} as a loss function to minimize, and in the following chapter it will be shown how an ORBIT experiment can be set up in the \CCC~code.

-The task of calibration can be regarded as a black box optimization, since we have to assume that our initial model of the system is not accurate.
-This assumption furthermore implies that we do not have access to a gradient to make usage of during the calibration.
-As such, we will utilize the \textit{Covariance matrix adaptation evolution strategy} algorithm or short CMA-ES algorithm in the calibration phase.
-CMA-ES is an advanced gradient free optimization algorithm used as a state-of-the-art algorithm in the field of machine learning.
+In this example, we decided to use ORBIT \cite{Kelly2014} as a goal function to minimize, and in the following chapter it will be shown how an ORBIT experiment can be set up in the \CCC~code.
+The task of calibration itself can be further simplified as a black box optimization, since we have to assume that our initial model of the system is not accurate.
+Here, we use CMA-ES, an advanced gradient free optimization algorithm.

-The following sections will show in depth how to set up a calibration task in, \CCC~starting with the creation of an ORBIT loss function, followed by the preparation of the CMA-ES optimizer implementation and finally how to run the calibration using the provided code interface.